 Silver is an internationally traded commodity, the price of which is effectively established on commodity markets throughout the world.
-Silver was in short supply for four consecutive years since 2013, but the gap narrowed down and transformed into a small surplus in 2017.
-Silver prices have been declining since 2011 but had a slight rebound in 2016.
-In 2017, silver price remained volatile at relatively low levels.
-It reached an annual high of CNY4,337 (US\$667) per kg in April 2017 before it started to decline.
+Before 2018, silver was in short supply globally, but excess supply occurred in 2018 due to sluggish industrial demand and a slowing global economy.
+Silver prices have been declining since 2011.
+Although a slight rebound occurred in 2016, the downward trend continued in the second half of 2016.
+During 2018, silver prices remained volatile at relatively low levels and generally followed a decreasing trend.
+It reached an annual high of CNY3,939 (US\$573) per kg in January 2018 before it started to decline.
+The closing price at the end of 2018 was CNY3,700 (US\$538) per kg, representing a decrease of approximately 5% compared with the opening price at the beginning of the year.